Transparent Bitcoin Mining Data Centers in Europe: 7 Criteria for Investors 2026

 Transparency in hardware means: named models, serial-number-level inventory tracking, and an honest statement of generation vintage.

 Why does generation matter?
-Because efficiency (measured in joules per terahash, J/TH) directly determines profitability at any given network difficulty and Bitcoin price.
-A site running 2021-era S19 Pro units at 29.5 J/TH is not equivalent to one running 2024-era S21 XP Hydro units at 13 J/TH, even at the same nominal capacity.
+Because efficiency directly determines profitability at any given network difficulty and Bitcoin price.
+Older-generation units are not equivalent to the latest flagship at the same nominal capacity, and the right choice depends on the operator's energy cost.

 Criterion 5: Production Cost per BTC, With Evidence